 - Choose Dark Meat: offer baby dark turkey or chicken meat whenever possible as it has almost double the amount of iron in it.

 - Serve Fully Cooked Meat: Ensure you are serving your baby fully cooked meat as “rare” and “medium rare” are a no for baby.

-Get the recipe: 6 Meat for Baby Ideas: Chicken Meatballs
+Get the recipe: How to Serve Meat to Baby: Chicken Meatballs